 An initiative recently launched by the Madrid City Council is www.esmadridmusic.com.
 Billed as “El Sónido de Madrid” (The Sound of Madrid) it is a unique site that bills itself as the “Soundtrack of the City”.
 It’s certainly a site worth checking often.

 Madrileños are without doubt great sports fans and the citizens of Madrid really got behind the city as it prepared another bid – this time for the 2020 Olympic and Paralympic games – after narrowly losing out for the 2012 games to London, the 2016 games to Rio and the 2018 World Cup to Russia.
 Yet again, they were not successful as the 2020 games were awarded to Tokyo!
 Another big favourite is a tour of the Real Madrid stadium (the Santiago Bernabéu stadium).
 The official club site has all the information.
 The tour is a great couple of hours for any football fan when you can relive the memories of arguably the greatest club in Europe.
-Atlético de Madrid play across the other side of town and for 2013/14 there are four Madrid district clubs in La Liga with Rayo Vallecano and Getafe also present.
+Atlético de Madrid play across the other side of town in their fantastic new Wanda Metroplolitano stadium and for 2018/19 there are five Madrid district clubs in La Liga with Leganés, Rayo Vallecano and Getafe also present.

 To download a full PDF travel guide of Madrid courtesy of Arrival click here Another excellent and very up-to-date guide courtesy of is Trip Advisor Europe’s Famous Hostels have also produced an excellent guide for the budget traveller which can be downloaded from the Europe’s Famous Hostels website.